Kaththi: Development

-In February 2013, sources reported that A. R. Murugadoss would collaborate with Vijay again, after the success of Thuppakki (2012).
-The director had pitched three scripts for the film, with the first one being a romantic drama script, an action film which has Vijay playing a dual role (also being planned as a multi-starrer), and a sequel to Thuppakki.
-Later, Vijay chose the second script and asked Murugadoss to work on the project.
-Ayngaran International was reported to produce the film, whose shooting has been planned to begin in late-2013, after Vijay completing the shooting for Jilla, and Murugadoss' completion on the Hindi remake of Thuppakki, titled Holiday: A Soldier Is Never Off Duty.
+In February 2013, director A. R. Murugadoss confirmed that he would collaborate with actor Vijay again, after the success of their Thuppakki (2012).
+By that July, the scripting was in its final stage, and filming was planned to begin in late-2013, after Vijay completed the shooting for Jilla, and Murugadoss' completion on the Hindi remake of Thuppakki, titled Holiday: A Soldier Is Never Off Duty (2014).

-The project was officially confirmed by Murugadoss on mid-November 2013, through his Twitter page.
+The project was officially confirmed by Murugadoss in mid-November 2013, through his Twitter page.
 Subaskaran Allirajah, a British-Sri Lankan based Tamil entrepreneur, agreed to become the major investor in the film, by producing it under his newly backed film distribution and production company Lyca Productions.
-The film eventually became the first production of the company, with Ayngaran International and Eros International jointly distributing the film.
+The film eventually became the first production of the company, with Ayngaran International co-producing.

-Murugadoss replaced his usual music director Harris Jayaraj with Anirudh Ravichander signing for the project.
+Murugadoss replaced his usual music composer Harris Jayaraj with Anirudh Ravichander signing for the project.
 George C. Williams, who worked on the director's production Raja Rani (2013), was signed as the cinematographer.
 Art director Lalgudi N. Ilayaraja was selected to handle the production design.
-The film was earlier rumoured to be titled as Dheeran and Vaal.
-However, in March 2014, Murugadoss confirmed that the film would be titled Kaththi and that it was scheduled to be released on Diwali.
-In June 2014, Murugadoss speaking in an interview, dismissed claims of being a gangster film, and Vijay playing father-son role in the film, and added that the film will be set in Chennai.
+In March 2014, Murugadoss confirmed that the film would be titled Kaththi and that it was scheduled to be released on Diwali.